codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 # C++ Attributes Reference #

-This section describes attributes available in CodePorting.Translator.Cs2Cpp.Control project.
-Use them to resolve translating issues or to improve translation experience.
+This section describes attributes available in the CodePorting.Translator.Cs2Cpp.Control project.
+Use them to resolve translation issues or improve the translation experience.

 [TOC]

-There is a number of attributes recognized by CodePorting.Translator Cs2Cpp.
-These include both widely-known attributes introduced by .NET or third party libraries such as NUnit and special attributes introduced by CodePorting.Translator Cs2Cpp itself.
-The former attributes can be used in the same way as they are used normally in C# applications.
-The later can be placed into source code manually to prepare the code for translating; they are defined in CodePorting.Translator.Cs2Cpp namespace.
+There are a number of attributes recognized by CodePorting.Translator.Cs2Cpp.
+These include both widely known attributes introduced by .NET or third-party libraries such as NUnit and special attributes introduced by CodePorting.Translator.Cs2Cpp itself.
+The former attributes can be used in the same way they are normally used in C# applications.
+The latter can be placed in source code manually to prepare the code for translation; they are defined in the CodePorting.Translator.Cs2Cpp namespace.
 This page summarizes their effects.

 To use an attribute, you must make it visible from your C# code.
-To do so, you should reference CodePorting.Translator.Cs2Cpp.Control project from the one you are preparing to translate.
-Please note that the translator itself doesn't analyze attribute definitions as they are recognized by names; therefore, inheriting attributes to simplify constructor arguments or for some other reasons won't work.
+To do so, you should reference the CodePorting.Translator.Cs2Cpp.Control project from the one you are preparing to translate.
+Please note that the translator itself doesn't analyze attribute definitions; attributes are recognized by name, so inheriting attributes to simplify constructor arguments or for other reasons won't work.

-> Note: code examples used on this page are for illustration purposes only.
-Efforts were put to keep them as simple as possible.
+> Note: Code examples used on this page are for illustration purposes only.
+Efforts were made to keep them as simple as possible.
 Actual translator output may differ.

 ## CodePorting.Translator Cs2Cpp attributes ##